 For many people, the easiest and best solution is to purchase reading glasses.
 These are typically inexpensive and readily available without a prescription at most drug stores.

 If you already use prescription corrective lenses for a different condition, you will need to see an eye doctor to get your prescription adjusted.
 If you need to be checked for Presbyopia in New Jersey, you can contact the Campus Eye Group in Hamilton.

 One option is to get prescription reading glasses that work with your prescription contact lenses.
 Another option is to get bifocals.

 Bifocals split the lens in two.
 The upper half will be designed for distance vision and the lower half will be designed for close up vision.

 A third option for addressing the issue is monovision.
 This is where you are given one contact lens to help you see up close and another contact lens to help you see at a distance.
 It sounds a little odd, but the brain is surprisingly plastic and will eventually get used to relying on one eye over the other for different tasks.

-The second uses LASIK to create monovision surgically instead of with contact lenses.
-As with using monovision contact lenses, you will eventually get used to relying on one eye for tasks involving near vision and the other for seeing things at a distance.
+LASIK is used to create monovision instead of using contact lenses.
+You will eventually get used to relying on one eye for tasks involving near vision and the other for seeing things at a distance.

 The last procedure replaces the lens of the eye with a synthetic lens that corrects for the condition.
 It will also correct for any other correctable vision problems you have.

 If you are interested in learning more about surgical treatments for Presbyopia in New Jersey, please contact the Campus Eye Group in Hamilton, NJ.
 We will be happy to assess your needs and discuss your treatment options with you.